top of page

 TF3

-Multi-operator cEMV Payments
+Multi-operator cEMV in Transit

 Contactless payment in Transit is an attractive proposition for customers, however it is subtly more complex to implement when multiple independent operators are involved.
+The guidance has been updated to reflect recent experience and challenges.

 bottom of page